 This is a sequence of courses for students whose first language is not English

 American Pre-Academic and Professional ESL (APPE) courses include reading, speaking, listening, grammar, pronunciation, and vocabulary.
 The ESL courses are for beginning to advanced adult English language learners.
 Learners must take an assessment test and speak with a placement counselor to learn their level and the best courses for their learning goals.

 - Pre-Academic Track: Courses are for adult English language learners who need to improve their reading, writing and grammar to study in a U.S. college or university.
 These courses also help adults to develop the English language skills needed for their work and career.

 - General Communication Track: Courses are for adult English language learners who wish to improve their speaking, listening and pronunciation.

 This program addresses the language needs of students whose native language is not English

 The AELP focuses on American English for academic purposes and includes courses on grammar/writing, reading, and listening/speaking.
 These AELP courses are higher in level than most courses in the other two English language programs described above.
-Following admission to the college, students take an assessment test to determine which level of classes are appropriate for them.
+Following admission to the College, students take an assessment test to determine their current level of American English proficiency, as required by College regulations, which determines which level of classes are appropriate for them.